Wicloz/mongodb-munin-3.4/README.md

 ## Enabling plugins:
 All plugins are in the family `contrib` and have working `autoconf`.
 This means you can use your preferred way of setting up munin plugins after installation.
 If you don't have any specific method for setting up munin plugins, just `cd` into the downloaded repository and run `sudo make enable`.
+Note that `munin-node` needs to be restarted before new plugins are detected.

 #### NOTES:
 - For all plugins, the `autoconf` is based on successfully getting data from mongodb.
 In order for the `autoconf` to succeed the plugins must be properly configured and mongodb must be running.